sacalon/sacalon/docs/stdlib.md

 ```

 ### ReadChar() : char
-Read a character from user
+Read a character from stdin

 example :
 ```